-Award amount: Up to $1,500 per year, which may be renewed for a maximum of four years.
+Award amount: Varies based on availability of funds; may be renewed for a maximum of four years.

 Enrollment required: A minimum of 6 credit hours

-Application: NEALP application forms are available on the Ohio Department of Higher Education’s website.
+- NEALP application forms are available on the Ohio Department of Higher Education’s website.
 Applications are available beginning January 1 and must be submitted by July 15 preceding the fall semester.
-You must complete the Free Application for Federal Student Aid before submitting the NEALP application.

 - Federal Student Aid Loan Information